-The MeSH thesaurus is a comprehensive, controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
-It is used for indexing, cataloging, and searching of biomedical and health-related information.
+Medical Subject Headings (MeSH) is a comprehensive, controlled vocabulary produced by the National Library of Medicine.
+It is used to index, catalog, and search for articles and books in the life sciences.

-- retrieve relevant articles when authors have used different words or spellings when referring to the same subject so that a search does not have to include all the terms to provide a comprehensive list of publications.
-Example: a large number of terms can be used to refer to tumors or cancer of the breast, e.g. breast cancer, breast neoplasm, breast tumor, mammary cancer, etc. The MeSH term “breast neoplasm” covers all and avoids having to do repeated searches with different synonyms.
+- Retrieve relevant articles when authors use different words or spellings to refer to the same subject.
+For example, many terms can refer to tumors or cancer of the breast, including breast neoplasm, breast tumor, mammary cancer, etc. The MeSH term “breast neoplasm” includes all related terms, so repeated searches with synonyms are unnecessary.

-- find relevant papers even those with no or an insufficient abstract.
-MeSH terms allow the user to find this publication based on a keyword search.
+- Find relevant papers, including those with insufficient or missing abstracts, because MeSH terms allow users to locate publications based on a keyword search.

-- start a search with a broad term and then narrow down the search by using subheadings, e.g. the search for “breast cancer” offers alphabetically sorted subheadings ranging from “analysis” to “virology” that can be used to hone in on a specific field of interest.
+- Start a search with a broad term and narrow down the search using subheadings (e.g., the search for “breast cancer” offers alphabetically sorted subheadings ranging from “analysis” to “virology” that can be used to home in on a specific field of interest).